 A V Cs

 Additional Voluntary Contributions (A V Cs) can be made by the employee or, in the case of a Shared Cost A V C (S C A V C), by both the employer and employee.
 Such contributions will be either a cash amount or a percentage of pensionable pay.
 The employer will notify the payroll of the employee amount or percentage to be deducted per pay period and, in the case of a S C A V C, the employer amount or percentage to be paid per pay period.
 The L G P S administering authority must also be notified.
-The split between employee’s and employer’s additional contributions for a S C A V C can be any proportion as agreed but not 100% cost to the employer.
+The split between employee’s and employer’s additional contributions for a S C A V C can be any proportion, but not 100% cost to the employer.

 Before 14 May 2018, if a member’s A V C contract started before 1 April 2014, they were restricted to paying 50% of their pensionable pay (2008 Scheme definition) to an A V C. From 14 May 2018, any active member paying an A V C, regardless of when the A V C contract started, can pay up to 100% of their pensionable pay (2014 Scheme definition) into an A V C plan.